learn-co-curriculum/curriculum-team/style_guide.md

 **Do** capitalize:

 * *most acronyms:* CLI, URL, HTTP, LLDB.
-* *names of programming languages:* Python, Ruby, Objective-C, Swift
+* *names of programming languages:* Python, Ruby, Objective-C, Swift, JavaScript
 * Interface Builder — Xcode's integrated storyboard design tool.

 <a name="asides"></a>

 ### Asides

+Use sparingly

 **Note:** *The basic aside for "whispering" something minor that doesn't fit into the flow of exposition.*
 **Advanced:** *A helpful note that is not readily understandable to the present skill level of the reading and not required to fulfill the objectives.*
-**Top-tip:** *A note about style or best-practice, or a friendly reminder about avoiding a common or simple mistake.
+**Pro-tip:** *A note about style or best-practice, or a friendly reminder about avoiding a common or simple mistake.
 Think opinion-piece.*
 **Hint:** (in labs) *A note about avoiding a common mistake not readily apparent in the given instructions, or direction to a useful method that has not been previously explained.*
-**//Flat-fact:** *Read "fun-fact".
-Helpful for inserting informational tidbits relevant to the context of a reading without breaking the flow of instruction.*
 **Reminder:** *A reminder of previously learned concepts as we start to build on them.*
-**Custom:** *If none of these fit, write something yourself, such as* "**A Note To Fellow Tolkien Nerds:**".

 <a name="lists"></a>